2021 Houston Astros season: American League Division Series (ALDS) vs. Chicago White Sox

 The Astros started Lance McCullers Jr., while the White Sox started Lance Lynn.
 The Astros got the scoring started with a line drive single off the bat of rookie center fielder Jake Meyers.
-The Astros tacked on two more runs in the third on a Alex Bregman fielders choice and a Yordan Álvarez double that made it 3–0 Astros.
-Michael Brantley added on to the lead with a two run single to make it 5–0. Álvarez added a solo homer to cap the scoring for Houston as McCullers would pitch 6 2/3 innings of scoreless ball.
+The Astros tacked on two more runs in the third on a Alex Bregman fielders choice and a Yordan Alvarez double that made it 3–0 Astros.
+Michael Brantley added on to the lead with a two run single to make it 5–0.
+Alvarez added a solo homer to cap the scoring for Houston as McCullers would pitch 6 2/3 innings of scoreless ball.
 The White Sox would get on the board in the 8th inning on a José Abreu single that made it 6–1 before Astros closer Ryan Pressly shut the door in the 9th inning to seal the Game 1 victory for the Astros.